hcamara/LearnRhythms/README.md

 # LearnFromRythm
-This project consists of learning from rhythm, CNN is used for classification problem, tempo feature and average of beats for musical genre recognition problem.
+This project consists of learning from rhythm.
+CNN is used for classification problem, tempo feature and average of beats for musical genre recognition problem.

 ## Getting started